 The results of this integrated approach can already be seen in the Early Years’ Foundation Stage Profile EYFSP which reveals a marked improvement in the percentage of Tower Hamlets’ children achieving a good level of development – up from 69% in 2016-17 to 69.4 % in 2017-18.

-By co-delivering services through children’s centres, IEYS and THT provide parents with a fullest possible range of support, including antenatal and postnatal midwifery appointments, a health review of babies at eight to twelve months, advice on topics such as weaning, sleep and treating minor ailments, well baby clinics and much more.
+By co-delivering services through children’s centres, IEYS and THT provide parents with a fullest possible range of support, including antenatal and postnatal midwifery appointments, a health review of babies at eight to twelve months, advice on topics such as weaning, sleep and treating minor ailments, Healthy Child clinics and much more.
 It also facilitates case co-ordination meetings between professionals and reduces the time parents have to spend describing their needs to a range of different service providers.

 Parents find it easier to access specialist services and feel confident in attending children’s centres for this as they are already familiar with staff through the universal offer provided.

 Children registered to a children’s centre can be referred promptly if any issues such as speech and language delay or family support are picked up.

 Word-of-mouth recommendation and referrals by health visitors, ensures the take-up of places by parents is increasing.
 Children’s centres believe that the partnership approach is crucial for everyone involved, especially the families, to achieve the best outcomes for children living in Tower Hamlets.

 A recent case study involving the support given to Tara (name changed) and his parents by health visitors and a family support worker at Ocean Children’s Centre illustrates the importance of picking up and addressing developmental issues at an early stage.
 This early intervention approach happens before early help services are needed and provides a solid foundation for future development for the child.
 This kind of early intervention is the best way of solving problems early and is also very cost effective